excalidraw/excalidraw-libraries/README.md

 - Don't republish (copy/paste) items from other libraries without making any significant changes.
 - In general, each item should be usable and stand on its own.
 - Don't publish items which are easy to create directly.
 For example, a single arrow or a square.
-- Don't publish items which are easy to create directly.
-For example, a single arrow or a square.

 Check out our existing [libraries](https://libraries.excalidraw.com/?theme=light&sort=default) to get started.